 The Christmas Eve Pajama box is perfect as a Christmas Eve Christmas gift for kids or as a going home gift from their elf on the shelf!

 When I had my first child 14 years ago I started a tradition of new Christmas pj’s on Christmas eve.
-He would get a new pair of pj’s to wear to bed and wake up wearing while opening his gifts on Christmas morning.
+He would get a new pair of pj’s to wear to bed on Christmas Eve and then he would wake up wearing them and get to enjoy them while opening his gifts on Christmas morning.
 I would also give him one gift early.
 Fast forward to now, it’s still something I do every year.
 The kids love getting their new pj’s and each year I have fun picking out their new coordinating sets of Christmas pajamas.

 Christmas is my favorite Holiday and we have several traditions that we do each year.
 Baking and decorating cookies on Christmas Eve, New Christmas pj’s, eating Mcdonalds while driving around to see the Christmas lights, and picking out a new ornament for the “kids” Christmas tree.
 The McDonalds tradition is a bit of a funny story.
 My mom always took us to drive around and see Christmas lights when we were growing up.
 There is a neighborhood near her that goes all out for Christmas and people from all over drive to see them.
 We had just got done viewing them and her car started to overheat.
 She pulled into a McDonalds parking lot and we went inside to eat while we waited for the car to calm back down.
 After that we made it into a family joke and it’s something we’ve done ever since.
 Now that I’m a mom and my mom is a few states away, it’s something I do with my kids.